sics-iot/calipso/README-example.md

-# Title of the cntribution
+# Title of the contribution

 ## About